To nail down the best self-care apps, we put dozens to the test.

 Our list includes free apps, paid apps with a free trial, and paid apps that are 110% worth the investment.

-These are the top 16 best self-care apps to improve your physical, emotional, and mental health in 2021.
+These are the top 16 best self-care apps to improve your physical, emotional, and mental health.

 While most of us intend and actively want to practice self-care, it still seems like it’s one of those things that gets put last on our list.